High blood pressure and dementia

-High blood pressure not only damages blood vessels and organs.
+High blood pressure damages more than just blood vessels and organs.
 Arterial hypertension is one of the risk factors for vascular dementia.
-Vascular dementia is caused by circulatory disorders of the small blood vessels that supply the deeper structures of the brain.
-These disorders are usually due to thickening of the vessel walls and the resulting reduced blood flow.
+Vascular dementia is caused by circulation problems in the small vessels that supply the deeper structures of the brain.
+These problems are usually due to thickening of the vessel walls and the resulting reduced blood flow.

-However, high blood pressure - and this starts even at high-normal values - chronically and progressively impairs brain function.
-The reason is suspected to be pressure-related damage to the smallest brain arteries.
-These damages or their consequences can be detected in a brain MRI as small brain infarcts or as damage to the large conduits in the brain.
+However, high blood pressure and this can start even at high-normal levels impairs brain function chronically and progressively.
+The presumed cause is damage to the smallest arteries in the brain caused by high pressure.
+These injuries or their consequences can be seen on an MRI of the brain as small infarcts (small strokes) or as damage to the major white-matter pathways in the brain.

-In various studies on reducing the risk of dementia, it was shown that patients benefit from consistent treatment of their high blood pressure.
+Several studies on reducing dementia risk have shown that patients benefit from consistent treatment of their high blood pressure.

-Another research group observed 300 Alzheimer patients over a period of two and a half years.
-Here too, it was shown that patients whose cardiac risk factors (such as high blood pressure) were continuously treated performed significantly better cognitively than the group whose risk factors remained untreated.
-In the latter, the loss of mental performance progressed rapidly.
+Another research group followed 300 patients with Alzheimers disease for two and a half years.
+They also found that patients whose cardiac risk factors (such as high blood pressure) were continuously treated performed much better cognitively than the group whose risk factors were left untreated.
+In the untreated group, cognitive decline progressed rapidly.

-New studies have now shown that strict blood pressure control is relevant for the prevention of dementia not only in old age.
+New studies have shown that strict blood pressure control to prevent dementia is important well before old age.
 The University of California examined 579 people with an average age of 39.2 years.
-Brain scans revealed changes in the brains of those who already suffered from high blood pressure: they were aged prematurely.
-Simply put, the brains of 30-year-olds with high blood pressure looked like the brains of 40-year-olds with normal blood pressure.
-Thus, it was not the age of the affected individuals that proved decisive, but the level of blood pressure.
-Even high-normal to mildly hypertensive values lead to changes in brain structure.
+Brain scans showed changes in people who already had high blood pressure: their brains looked prematurely aged.
+Simply put, the brains of 30-year-olds with high blood pressure looked like those of 40-year-olds with normal blood pressure.
+What mattered was therefore not the age of the person but the blood pressure level.
+Even high-normal to mildly hypertensive values cause changes in brain structure.

-An analysis of the British Whitehall-II study provides concrete numbers.
-Over a period of 32 years, 4.5 percent of the 8,600 participants developed dementia.
-The systolic blood pressure was over 130 mmHg in 29 percent of the subjects at the age of 50.
-Above this threshold, 6.3 percent developed dementia, while only 3.7 percent were affected at lower blood pressure values.
-When adjusted for other risk factors such as smoking, overweight, and the like, there was a relative increase in the dementia rate of 38 percent.
+An analysis of the British Whitehall II study provides concrete numbers.
+Over 32 years, 4.5 percent of the 8,600 participants developed dementia.
+At age 50, 29 percent of participants had a systolic blood pressure over 130 mmHg.
+Above this threshold, 6.3 percent developed dementia, compared with 3.7 percent at lower blood pressure.
+Adjusting for other risk factors like smoking and obesity, this corresponds to a 38 percent relative increase in dementia rate.

-Another threshold occurred at systolic values over 150 mmHg: here the risk of developing dementia doubled again.
-This was observed regardless of the occurrence of other cardiovascular diseases.
-Thus, the risk of developing dementia remains elevated to the same extent, even if the hypertensive patient has no cardiovascular problems.
+Another threshold appeared at systolic values above 150 mmHg: here the risk of developing dementia doubled again.
+This was independent of other cardiovascular diseases.
+Thus, the increased risk of dementia remains even if the person with hypertension has no other cardiovascular problems.

-The connection between elevated blood pressure values and dementia was also shown in a Korean study.
-It was observed that in young seniors, who were 66 years old, the risk of vascular dementia was already increased at systolic blood pressure values over 130 mmHg.
-The risk of developing Alzheimers dementia increased at systolic blood pressure values starting from 160 mmHg.
+A Korean study also demonstrated the link between higher blood pressure and dementia.
+It found that in younger seniors (participants were 66 years old), the risk of vascular dementia was already increased at systolic blood pressure values over 130 mmHg.
+The risk of developing Alzheimers disease rose at systolic pressures of 160 mmHg and above.

 A Chinese study published in November 2023 supports these findings.
-Approximately 34,000 individuals aged at least 40 from Chinese villages were examined.
-The participants had high-normal blood pressure values or mild hypertension.
-In some of the villages, the usual therapy for high blood pressure was conducted, while in others, residents received intensive high blood pressure therapy aimed at lowering blood pressure to below 130 mmHg systolic and 80 mmHg diastolic.
-After 4 years, it was shown that in the villages of the intervention group, which had received intensive high blood pressure therapy, the dementia risk of participants was 15% lower, and the risk of cognitive impairments was even 16% lower than in the villages of the control group.
+It examined about 34,000 people aged 40 or older from Chinese villages.
+The participants had high-normal blood pressure or mild hypertension.
+In some villages the usual local treatment for high blood pressure was used; in the other villages residents received an intensive blood pressure treatment aiming for systolic under 130 mmHg and diastolic under 80 mmHg.
+After four years, the villages that received the intensive treatment had a 15% lower risk of dementia and a 16% lower risk of cognitive impairment compared with the control villages.

-An equally interesting connection was shown in a Swedish study published in 2024.
-It was demonstrated that long-term use of cardiovascular medications, especially those for high blood pressure, is associated with a significantly reduced risk of dementia.
-This also applies, albeit with slightly weaker protection, to lipid-lowering agents, i.e., medications to reduce blood fat levels such as cholesterol and anticoagulants ("blood thinners," but not platelet aggregation inhibitors).
-If medications from these three groups were taken over the years, the protective effect was even enhanced.
+An equally interesting finding came from a Swedish study published in 2024.
+It showed that long-term use of cardiovascular medications especially drugs for high blood pressure is associated with a markedly reduced risk of dementia.
+There was also a somewhat weaker protective effect for lipid-lowering drugs (cholesterol-lowering medications) and anticoagulants (blood thinners, but not antiplatelet drugs).
+When medications from these three groups were taken over many years, the protective effect increased even more.

-The connection between elevated blood pressure values and dementia was also shown in a Korean study.
-It was observed that in young seniors, who were 66 years old, the risk of vascular dementia was already increased at systolic blood pressure values over 130 mmHg.
-The risk of developing Alzheimers dementia increased at systolic blood pressure values starting from 160 mmHg.
+A Korean study also demonstrated the link between higher blood pressure and dementia.
+It found that in younger seniors (participants were 66 years old), the risk of vascular dementia was already increased at systolic blood pressure values over 130 mmHg.
+The risk of developing Alzheimers disease rose at systolic pressures of 160 mmHg and above.

 A Chinese study published in November 2023 supports these findings.
-Approximately 34,000 individuals aged at least 40 from Chinese villages were examined.
-The participants had high-normal blood pressure values or mild hypertension.
-In some of the villages, the usual therapy for high blood pressure was conducted, while in others, residents received intensive high blood pressure therapy aimed at lowering blood pressure to below 130 mmHg systolic and 80 mmHg diastolic.
-After 4 years, it was shown that in the villages of the intervention group, which had received intensive high blood pressure therapy, the dementia risk of participants was 15% lower, and the risk of cognitive impairments was even 16% lower than in the villages of the control group.
+It examined about 34,000 people aged 40 or older from Chinese villages.
+The participants had high-normal blood pressure or mild hypertension.
+In some villages the usual local treatment for high blood pressure was used; in the other villages residents received an intensive blood pressure treatment aiming for systolic under 130 mmHg and diastolic under 80 mmHg.
+After four years, the villages that received the intensive treatment had a 15% lower risk of dementia and a 16% lower risk of cognitive impairment compared with the control villages.

-An equally interesting connection was shown in a Swedish study published in 2024.
-It was demonstrated that long-term use of cardiovascular medications, especially those for high blood pressure, is associated with a significantly reduced risk of dementia.
-This also applies, albeit with slightly weaker protection, to lipid-lowering agents, i.e., medications to reduce blood fat levels such as cholesterol and anticoagulants ("blood thinners," but not platelet aggregation inhibitors).
-If medications from these three groups were taken over the years, the protective effect was even enhanced.
+An equally interesting finding came from a Swedish study published in 2024.
+It showed that long-term use of cardiovascular medications especially drugs for high blood pressure is associated with a markedly reduced risk of dementia.
+There was also a somewhat weaker protective effect for lipid-lowering drugs (cholesterol-lowering medications) and anticoagulants (blood thinners, but not antiplatelet drugs).
+When medications from these three groups were taken over many years, the protective effect increased even more.

-Treating high blood pressure is therefore not only essential for the cardiovascular system but also for the brain.
-When blood pressure is lowered, for example, through lifestyle changes or medications, the risk of dementia also decreases.
+Treating high blood pressure is therefore essential not only for the cardiovascular system but also for the brain.
+Lowering blood pressure, for example through lifestyle changes or medication, also reduces the risk of dementia.

-However, equally important in this context is prevention, i.e., regularly checking blood pressure, even if no high blood pressure is present so far.
-Only in this way can follow-up diseases be counteracted in a timely manner.
+Equally important in this context is prevention regularly checking blood pressure even before hypertension develops.
+Only then can follow-up diseases be countered in time.

 Sources